-Analysis: In AC 2019-2020, the target was not met.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty conducted a complete exam analysis to determine which areas of the specific competency the students were struggling with and determined if modifications to the exam or curriculum were needed.
-Faculty increased the amount and quality of content related to diversity.
-Further, the Social Work department continued to work with the Center for Diversity and Inclusion to offer substantive diversity talks and learning opportunities two times each semester.
-As a result of these changes, in AC 2020-21, the target was met with 93% of 59 students meeting competency on the Exit Exam.
+Analysis: In AC 2020-21, the target was met.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty expanded the Cultural Diversity course to focus on all forms of human diversity, with specific focuses on antiracist and anti-oppressive topic.
+These changes improved student's ability to understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity.
+As a result of these changes, in AC 2021-22, the target was met with 92% of 39 students meeting competency on the Exit Exam in the fall 2021 semester.

-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will expand the Cultural Diversity course to focus on all forms of human diversity, with specific focuses on anti-racist and anti-oppressive topic.
-The changes to the course have been approved by the University.
-These changes will improve the student's ability to understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, faculty will further modify the expanded Human Diversity course to focus on incorporating discussions on racial identity and intersectionality.
+The changes to the course were implemented in the spring 2021 semester, however, these changes will not impact the assessment for one to two years as those taking the new course will not be assessed until their final semester in the program.
+Lastly, faculty will meet in the summer of 2022 to complete an exam analysis to determine content and construct validity, to determine which areas of the specific competency the students were struggling in, and to make appropriate changes to the exam.
+These changes will improve the students' ability to understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity, thereby continuing to push the cycle of improvement forward.

 Measure: 2.2.
-(Direct - Values, Skills, Cognitive & Affective Processing)
+(Direct - Values, Skills, Cognitive & Affective Processing Dimension)

 Students in SOWK 4190, Field Work, complete a field internship at an outside agency, which allows them to practice social work under the supervision of a field instructor.
 Students are evaluated by field instructors using the Field Instrument.
 This instrument measures student achievement across various dimensions related to each Competency.
 The Field Instrument assesses students on the Values, Skills, and Cognitive & Affective Processing dimensions.
 The measurement benchmark at NSU for each competency is 80%.
-This means that, at NSU, 80% of student's will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).
+This means that, at NSU, 80% of students will be rated as "competent" or above on each competency (scored a three or higher on the five-point scale).

-Analysis: In AC 2019-2020, the target was met.
-In AC 2019-2020, students met this competency as measured by the Field Instrument with 98% of 56 students meeting competency.
-Based on the analysis of the AC 2019-2020 results, and to drive improvement in AC 2020-2021, faculty continued to expand the field orientation to include digital resources for students and field instructors to see continuous improvement.
-The field orientation process allowed the department to ensure that field instructors were adequately oriented to the process and best practices of supervision and assessment of students.
-Providing a digital resource repository gave opportunities for faculty to further the resources useful for field instructors to guide students in their learning.
-These changes had a direct impact on the student's ability to comple a field internship at an outside agency, which allowed them to practice social work under the supervision of a field instructor.
-As a result of these changes, in AC 2020-21, the target was met with 98% of 52 students meeting competency.
+Analysis: In AC 2020-21, the target was met.
+In AC 2020-21, students met this competency as measured by the Field Instrument with 98% of 58 students meeting competency.
+Based on the analysis of the AC 2020-21 results, and to drive improvement in AC 2021-22, faculty included models of assessment in the field seminar which seek to understand facets of human diversity and work with clients on micro, macro, and mezzo levels.
+These changes improved students' ability to understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity These changes had a direct impact on the students' ability to complete a field internship at an outside agency, which allowed them to practice social work under the supervision of a field instructor.
+As a result of these changes, in AC 2021-22, the target was met with 100% of 33 students meeting competency.